hsigeman/findZX/README.md

 trim_reads: TRUE # Trimming settings are below

 ########################
-# Plotting settings - XYZWfinder-synteny (if another reference genome is used for plotting)
+# Plotting settings - findZX-synteny (if another reference genome is used for plotting)
 ########################

 # If snakemake-synteny is used, specify the path to the synteny-species reference genome (not .gz format)